This article is going to walk you through some of the best books on nursing leadership.

 It was Bill Gates that said…

 Reading is still the main way that I both learn new things and test my understanding.Bill Gates

 Reading is one of the best ways you'll learn new and better ways to be a better leader.

 Below are some of our favorite books on not just being a “nurse leader” but on leading men and women from all different disciplines and backgrounds.

-Because your subordinate will be more than "just nurses."
+Because your subordinates will be more than “just nurses.”

 The 5 Books Every Nurse Leader Should Read